mdemeke/PerfKitBenchmarker/perfkitbenchmarker/providers/README.md

 ## Equinix Metal Config
 1 .
 Install `metal`, the Equinix CLI, following the instructions at
     https://github.com/equinix/metal-cli.
- 2. Authenticate with `Metal`.
-The easiest way is running `EquinixMetal auth login` and following the instructions, but any of the options at the `EquinixMetal` site will work.
+ 2. Make sure to authenticate `Metal` and to give permission (allowing/verifying certificates etc.) but any of the options at the `EquinixMetal` site will work.
 Guides, Documentation, and examples are available.